History of Lectio Divina

 Lectio Divina Series – Centering Prayer & Lectio Divina

-Impromptu Conversation with Sr. Marie Tasto on Lectio Divina
+Impromptu Conversation with Sr. Maria Tasto on Lectio Divina

 “Deepening Lectio Divina and the Senses of Scripture” with Leslee Terpay.
 Free Download (62 MB)